Part II: Implementing Your Plan in Brightspace

 - Review ‘Best Practices for Video Conferencing’ created by CITL.

-- Include netiquette rules (already included in CITL Setup Kit).
+- Include netiquette rules (already included in CITL Course Setup Kit Template).

 - Discuss with students the built-in video and audio recorder and whether want to use it for participating in discussion forums.